uptycslabs/terraform-azurerm-tenant-integration/README.md

 # Terraform Azure module - Organization Integration for Uptycs

-* This module provides the required azure resources to integrate a Azure Tenant with Uptycs.
+* This module provides the required azure resources to integrate an Azure Tenant with Uptycs.
 * It integrates multiple child subscriptions available under the Azure Tenant.
 * It creates the following resources:-
   * Application